 In addition to grasping the connection between printed words and spoken words, print awareness helps children understand:

-- That different prints have different functions — a book tells a story, a recipe gives directions for cooking, and so on.
+- Text Function: Different prints have different functions—a book tells a story, a recipe gives directions for cooking, and so on.
+Print awareness helps readers learn to navigate all sorts of texts.

 By now, we hope you’ve realized the importance of print awareness in early childhood literacy.
 Without it, learning to read can become a challenge for kids of any age.